thedarkwriter/courseware-lms-content/video/variables_templates_LVM.md

 The `file` resource type has two different parameters that can be used to define the content of the managed file: `source` and `content`.

-As I explained earlier, `source` takes the URI of a source file like the ones we've placed in our module's `files` directory.
-The `content` parameter takes a string as a value and sets the content of the managed file to that string.
+As you saw in the last lesson the, `source` parameter takes the URI of a source file and sets the target file's content to that of the source file.
+The `content` parameter takes a string as a value and uses that string directly to define the target file's content.

-To set a file's content with a template, I'll use Puppet's built-in `epp()` function to parse our EPP template file and use the resulting string as the value for the `content` parameter.
+To set a file's content with a template, I'll use Puppet's built-in `epp()` function.
+This function parses an EPP template file and returns the resulting string, which I can then use to set the value of a file resource's `content` parameter.

 This `epp()` function takes two arguments: First, a file reference in the format `'<MODULE>/<TEMPLATE_NAME>'` that specifies the template file